Brattleboro, VT & Hinsdale, NH share a unique resource --- the island and twin bridges.

 For Brattleboro and Hinsdale, there's no better way to celebrate the rich history of the river and island as integral to our towns, the region's settlement, and the nation's founding.

-We can do a lot with organized volunteerism, but even volunteer cleanups and events include costs for permits, promotion, supplies, and follow-up.
-Your support, however large or small, will make this work possible.
-By contributing to the "Island Park Fundraiser," you will support immediate stewardship and restoration efforts of this special resource shared by two states and two communities.
+By contributing to the "Island Park Fundraiser," you will support immediate and ongoing advocacy, stewardship, and restoration of this special resource shared by our two states and two communities.

 Organizer